Skip to content

 Impairment

-A physical or mental problem, caused by an injury, illness or condition you were born with.
+A physical or mental problem, caused by an injury, an illness or a condition you were born with.

 Inclusion

-Meeting the needs of everyone in a community by taking action to create an environment where everyone feels comfortable, respected and able to achieve their potential.
-It means treating people as equals and removing barriers that may stop them participating in an event or activity
+Meeting the needs of everyone in a community.
+We try to do this by creating an environment where everyone feels comfortable, respected and able to achieve their potential.
+It means treating people as equals and removing barriers that may stop them participating in an event or activity.

 Independent living